Awzaw/Translate/README.md

 A PocketMine plugin to translate chat in real time using BING's free Translation API.

-Microsoft allow up to 2 million characters per month for free, beyond that you will be asked to upgrade from the FREE AZUR subscription, or disable the plugin until your quota is reset.
+Microsoft allow up to 2 million characters per month for free, beyond that you will be asked to upgrade from the FREE AZURE subscription, or disable the plugin until your quota is reset.

 ###Installation:

-First get an API key: full instructions here http://docs.microsofttranslator.com/text-translate.html You'll need to create an AZUR account, prove your identity using a Credit Card (NOT FOR PAYMENT) and follow the steps to get an API key.
+First get an API key: full instructions here http://docs.microsofttranslator.com/text-translate.html You'll need to create an AZURE account, prove your identity using a Credit Card (NOT FOR PAYMENT) and follow the steps to get an API key.

 Next, drop the .phar file into your plugins folder, restart the server, then enter your API-Key between the quotes